brooklynrail/brooklynrail-platform/content/events/2020/10/folded-maps-tonika-johnson-lee-bey.md

 ---
-title: "Folded Map: Tonika Johnson and Lee Bey"
+title: "Folded Map: Tonika Johnson & Lee Bey"
 deck: Weekly conversations with activists, social justice practitioners, and changemakers.
-summary: Please join us for our sixth installment of Common Ground, featuring Chicago-based photographers Tonika Lewis Johnson and Lee Bey for a conversation on the cultural life of Chicago's South Side
+summary: Please join us for our sixth installment of Common Ground, featuring Chicago photographer Tonika Lewis Johnson and architectural and community historian Lee Bey for a conversation on the cultural life of Chicago's South Side
 people:
   - person: tonika-lewis-johnson
     event_bio: Tonika Lewis Johnson is a photographer, visual artist, and lifelong